 Community Relations Coordinator

 Becky is excited to utilize nearly a decade of office administrative experience with her BFA earned at Tyler School of Art of Temple University in Philadelphia, PA.
 Soon after relocating to New Mexico, she volunteered at two Harwood events and fell in love with how our establishment connects with the community.
 Becky is an artist whose most rewarding projects have included working on a mural at a child guidance center, and donating pet portraits to an animal shelter to help increase visibility for dogs and cats up for adoption.
-She is inspired by her new South Western environment, creating a series of mixed media collage and watercolor landscapes.
+She is inspired by her new South Western environment, and has created a series of mixed media collage and watercolor landscapes among other art series.
 In her role at Escuela and Harwood, she will manage visitors' first impressions and our volunteer program, organize donor and member relations, and co-coordinate special events.